B12 Injection Costs May Be Lower Than You Think

 Also read – Potential BPC-157 Side Effects

 The Recommended Dosage

-Most people who consume an omnivorous diet are able to source enough vitamin B12 through the foods that they eat.
-The recommended daily dose of vitamin B12 is dependent on a couple of different factors such as gender, age, and your unique health situation.
+Most people who consume an omnivorous diet can source enough vitamin B12 through the foods they eat.
+The recommended daily dose of vitamin B12 depends on a couple of different factors such as gender, age, and unique health situation.
 Below is a list of the typical recommended daily intake (RDI) for these groups:

 - Infants up to age 6 months: 0.4 mcg

 - Children age 1-3 years: 0.9 mcg

 - Kids age 4-8 years: 1.2 mcg